farishariri/Testing/README.md

-# Introduction: It's an online store where you can buy diffrent stuff based on your needs
+# introduction: it's an online store where you can buy diffrent stuff based on your needs
-# How to run it: There are multiple pages, each filled with data
+# how to run it: there are multiple pages, each filled with data
-# Team Members: m1: Faris Hariri, m2: Mohammed Khaberi, m3: Abdulrahman Bokhari
+# team members: m1: faris hariri, m2: mohammed khaberi, m3: abdulrahman bokhari